Pumpkin Protein Pudding

 Instructions

-- Add all ingredients to a blender and mix until smooth and creamy.
+- Add all of the ingredients to a high-speed blender or food processor.

 I did make it but frozen items did not blend well in Vitamix so added some greek yogurt (1/4 cup) and fresh ginger.
 Wanted it for breakfast.
 Topped with a few walnuts.